Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Allyson (of DomesticSuperHero.com) was really thinking outside of the box when she created these appetizer egg rolls filled with cream cheese, spinach, and artichoke hearts.
 I would never have thought of putting those flavors in an egg roll, but I'm glad that she did!

 Spinach Artichoke Squares

 Carol is a personal chef, former newspaper columnist, recipe developer, food photographer and obsessed cookbook collector.
 And each week she creates something new for us in her blog FromAChefsKitchen.com.
 These artichoke heart squares taste just like the spinach dip all of us love.

 Chicken Artichoke Bacon Pizza

 Seriously, does it get any better than this?
-Everything you could ever want on a pizza.
-Creamy garlic sauce, chicken, cheese, spinach, BACON (...and we'll sneak in some artichoke hearts too).
+Everything you could ever want on a pizza: creamy garlic sauce, chicken, cheese, spinach, and bacon (...and we'll sneak in some artichoke hearts too).
 Amy is the smart cookie behind the blog MyNameIsSnickerdoodle.com and devised this yummy pizza.

 Spinach-Artichoke Stuffed Chicken Breast